the-jamesjackson/idx-sde/README.md

 - Property detail pages with image gallery, lightbox, and Google Maps location
 - Image carousel on listing cards
 - Open house schedules
-- **AI-powered natural language search** — describe what you're looking for in plain English (e.g. "3 bed homes in Portland under $500k") and Claude translates it into structured filters
+- **AI-powered natural language search** — describe what you're looking for in plain English (e.g. "3 bed homes in Sacramento under $500k") and Claude translates it into structured filters
+- **City resolution** — abbreviations ("LA"), misspellings ("sacremento"), and run-together names ("silverlake") are matched against the cities actually present in the data; anything left over is resolved by Claude, and any substitution is shown to the user rather than made silently

 ## Prerequisites